-The Company has provided for potential liabilities due in the various jurisdictions in which the Company operates.
+The Company has provided for potential tax liabilities due in the various jurisdictions in which the Company operates.
 Judgment is required in determining the worldwide income tax expense provision.
 In the ordinary course of global business, there are many transactions and calculations where the ultimate tax outcome is uncertain.
 Some of these uncertainties arise as a consequence of cost reimbursement arrangements among related entities.
-Although the Company believes its estimates are reasonable, no assurance can be given that the final tax outcome of these matters will not be different than that which is reflected in the historical income tax provisions and accruals.
+Although the Company believes its estimates are reasonable, no assurance can be given that the final tax outcome of these matters will not be different from that which is reflected in the historical income tax provisions and accruals.
 Such differences could have a material impact on the Company's income tax provision and operating results in the period in which such determination is made.

-Fiscal Year 2004 and 2005 IRS Examination
+Fiscal Years 2004 and 2005 IRS Examination

-During the fourth quarter of fiscal 2007, the IRS completed its field examination of the Company's fiscal years 2004 and 2005.
-On January 2, 2008, the IRS issued its report for fiscal 2004 and 2005, which included proposed adjustments related to these two fiscal years.
-The Company has recorded taxes and penalties related to certain of these proposed adjustments.
-There are four items with an additional potential total tax liability of \$46 million.
-The Company has concluded, based on discussions with its tax advisors, that these four items are not likely to result in any additional tax liability.
-Therefore, the Company has not recorded any additional tax liability for these items and is appealing these proposed adjustments through the normal processes for the resolution of differences between the IRS and taxpayers.
-The Company's initial meetings with the appellate division of the IRS were held during fiscal year 2009.
-Two of the unresolved matters are one-time issues and pertain to Section 965 of the Internal Revenue Code related to the beneficial tax treatment of dividends from foreign owned companies under The American Jobs Creation Act.
-The other matters pertain to the computation of research and development (R&D) tax credits and the profits earned from manufacturing activities carried on outside the United States.
-These latter two matters could impact taxes payable for fiscal 2004 and 2005 as well as for subsequent years.
+During the fourth quarter of fiscal 2007, the Internal Revenue Service (IRS) completed its field examination of the Company's fiscal years 2004 and 2005.
+On January 2, 2008, the IRS issued its report for fiscal 2004 and 2005, which included four proposed adjustments related to these two fiscal years that the Company protested to the Appellate Division.
+Two of the unresolved matters were one-time issues that pertain to Section 965 of the Internal Revenue Code related to the beneficial tax treatment of dividends paid from foreign owned companies under The American Jobs Creation Act.
+The other matters pertain to the computation of the research and development (R&D) tax credit and certain profits earned from manufacturing activities carried on outside the United States.
+The Company recorded a tax liability for a portion of the proposed R&D tax credit adjustment.
+These four items had an additional potential tax liability of \$46 million.
+The Company had concluded, based on discussions with its tax advisors, that these items were not likely to result in any additional tax liability.
+Therefore, the Company had not recorded any additional tax liability for these items.